guicaro/python-vipaccess/README.md

 If you want to know more about this try the following, very cool read:

-Reverse engineering the Symantec VIP Access Provisioning Protocol.
+Reverse engineering the Symantec VIP Access Provisioning Protocol
 [https://www.cyrozap.com/2014/09/29/reversing-the-symantec-vip-access-provisioning-protocol/]()

 If you want to make the experience better for all of us, fork the project and add a pull request.
 Some ideas: